 - The investigator’s department head and, if applicable, faculty sponsor are copied on all communications.

-- The Institutional Official, i.e. Vice Chancellor of Research, Human Protections Administrator and Executive Chair are informed of the IRB’s review actions through the IRB minutes.
+- The Institutional Official is informed of the IRB’s review actions through the IRB minutes.

 - Review of Investigator's responses to the IRB

 - Responses from PIs for deferrals are reviewed by the IRB Coordinator or the Assistant Director and changes are verified.
-The deferral responses are then assigned to the next IRB meeting for further review by the convened IRB.
-The IRB that originally reviewed the protocol must review the resubmitted protocol, unless it was stipulated that a different committee is able to review the resubmission.
+The deferral responses are then assigned to the next IRB meeting for re-review by the convened IRB.
+The IRB that originally reviewed the protocol must review the deferral response, unless it was stipulated that a different committee is able to review the deferral response.
 The re-review is assigned to the original primary reviewers whenever possible.

-- Responses and resubmissions from investigators for disapproved motions are prepared for convened IRB review.
-The IRB that originally reviewed the protocol reviews the resubmitted protocol, unless it was stipulated that a different IRB is able to review the resubmission.
+- Responses and resubmissions from investigators for disapproved submissions are prepared for convened IRB review.
+The IRB that originally reviewed the submission reviews the response and resubmission, unless it was stipulated that a different IRB is able to review the response and resubmission.

 - Investigators are provided 90 days to respond to the IRB’s findings.
-UIC HSPP Policy Study Closure, Lapse in IRB Approval and Withdrawal of Research describes the policy and procedures related to withdrawal of research due to a failure to respond.
+UIC HSPP policy Administrative Withdrawal of Research and Submissions describes the policy and procedures related to withdrawal of research due to a failure to respond.

-- The consequences of a failure to obtain continuing review approval by the expiration date are described in UIC HSPP Policy Study Closure, Lapse in IRB Approval and Withdrawal of Research .
+- The consequences of a failure to obtain continuing review approval by the expiration date are described in UIC HSPP policy Lapse in IRB Approval.

 FDA Guidance for IRBs, Clinical Investigators, and Sponsors: IRB Continuing Review after Clinical Investigation Approval.
 US FDA, DHHS, February 2012.